jarviscanada/jarvis_data_eng_DavidTrumble/linux_sql/README.md

 # Implemenation
-Discuss how you implement the project.

 ## Architecture
 ![cluster](https://user-images.githubusercontent.com/73845528/135342282-35a0a44d-a3e4-44a3-9bed-333153e32eed.jpg)

 ## Scripts
-Shell script description and usage (use markdown code block for script usage)
 - psql_docker.sh
 ```
 As a developer, I would like to design two tables to persist hardware specifications data and resource usage data into the psql instance to perform data analytics.